The Real Cost of Smart Boards in SA (Load Shedding Included)

 The whiteboard vs smart board question isn't really about technology.
 It's about what will actually work, reliably, in your specific South African context.

-If you've read this far and a magnetic whiteboard is the right fit for your school, office, or training room, BestBoard has been manufacturing them locally since 1996.
-Our range covers standard classroom and boardroom sizes right through to custom large-format boards for training centres and warehouses, all factory direct, all with free nationwide delivery.
+If you've read this far and a magnetic whiteboard is the right fit for your school, office, or training room, Bestboard has been manufacturing them locally since 1996.
+Our range covers standard classroom and boardroom sizes right through to custom large-format boards for training centres and warehouses, all factory direct, all with free nationwide delivery for orders over R950.

 Browse the full magnetic whiteboards collection to find the right size and spec for your space.
 If you're not sure what you need, you can reach us directly and we'll point you in the right direction - no pressure, no upsell.

-BestBoard manufactures whiteboards and display boards at our Wynberg, Johannesburg factory.
+Bestboard manufactures whiteboards and display boards at our 12 5th Street, Wynberg, Johannesburg factory.
 We've been supplying South African schools, offices, and training facilities since 1996.

 Back to blog